-Each school has an RE subject leader.
+Each school has a team of RE subject leaders across the Federation.
 The RE subject leaders are responsible for:

-- producing a scheme of work for the schools; - supporting colleagues in the detailed planning and delivery of RE provision; - ensuring Religious Education has status within the schools;

-- keeping in touch with subject developments and disseminating information as appropriate; - auditing and recording current resources, supplementing resource provision when money is available and disseminating this information to staff; - undertaking personal development and subject training and ensuring provision for staff INSET; - monitoring RE provision, practice and outcomes; - ensuring assessment strategies are in place in line with the Agreed Syllabus; - creating the RE Development Plan and ensuring its regular review; - accountability for RE standards in the schools; - meeting with members of the Diocesan RE advisory team when possible.
+- producing a scheme of work for the schools; - supporting colleagues in the detailed planning and delivery of RE provision; - ensuring Religious Education has status within the schools; - keeping in touch with subject developments and disseminating information as appropriate; - auditing and recording current resources, supplementing resource provision when money is available and disseminating this information to staff; - undertaking personal development and subject training and ensuring provision for staff INSET; - monitoring RE provision, practice and outcomes; - ensuring assessment strategies are in place in line with the Agreed Syllabus; - creating the RE Development Plan and ensuring its regular review; - accountability for RE standards in the schools; - meeting with members of the Diocesan RE advisory team when possible.